vanHeemstraSystems/wheel-of-choices/300/200/README.md

 To configure a Shelly UNI PLus, connect to the Shelly's SSID with your WiFi enabled device (computer or tablet).
 Then open a browser to Shelly's IP address (192.168.33.1).

+Make the Shelly a part of your home WiFi network (the one that lets you onto the Internet) by adding this WiFi network and password to the Shelly.

+In addition, enable Shelly Cloud, so now you can reach your shelly through Shelly Cloud (here:  Connected at shelly-api-eu.shelly.cloud:6022/jrpc or go to https://control.shelly.cloud/ ).

+Switch your computer back from the Shelly SSID to your home WiFi network and use either the Shelly App, or Shelly Cloud to act with your Shelly UNI Plus.

+MORE ... like adding the electromagnets to the Shelly UNI Plus switches.